Oncorhynchus virginalis bouvieri

 For help visit: https://www.avenzamaps.com/maps/how-it-works.html

-Once stocked in waters across Utah.
-State record cutthroat from Strawberry Reservoir was likely a Yellowstone.
+Once stocked in waters across Utah, and the state record cutthroat from Strawberry Reservoir was likely a Yellowstone

 The Utah Cutthroat Slam is a challenge and an adventure.
 Visit incredible waters to see what trout fishing in Utah was like way back then.
 Help Trout Unlimited and the Utah Division of Wildlife Resources restore and protect Utah’s incredible trout legacy and have fun along the way.